alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 Examples:

-> Group contact may increase the risk of source-line detachment when repeated language circulates without citation.
+> Group contact may increase the risk of source-line detachment or public confusion when repeated language circulates without citation.

-> Aggregate field-language may make source-line recognition harder to preserve.
+> Aggregate field-language may make source-line recognition less obvious to outside observers.

-> Repetition across many users may create the appearance that no singular source-line matters.
+> Repetition across many users may falsely create the appearance that no singular source-line matters.

 These claims may be useful.